The Garage Guide

 Can I install a Level 2 charger myself?

-Installing the charger unit itself (mounting it, plugging it in) is straightforward for a plug-in model.
-However, installing the 240V circuit (running wire from the panel, installing a breaker, wiring the outlet) requires a licensed electrician in most jurisdictions.
-DIY electrical work on 240V circuits is dangerous and may void your homeowners insurance, fail inspection, and violate local code.
+Mounting the charger unit to the wall and plugging it into an existing outlet is DIY-friendly.
+However, installing the 240V circuit itself — running wire from the panel, installing a breaker, wiring the outlet — requires a licensed electrician in most jurisdictions.
+DIY electrical work on 240V circuits is dangerous, may void your homeowner's insurance, will fail inspection, and violates local code in most areas.
+The electrical portion typically takes a licensed electrician 2 to 4 hours and costs $200 to $600 in labor.

-A straightforward garage installation with an existing panel nearby takes 2 to 4 hours.
+A straightforward garage installation with the panel nearby and available capacity takes 2 to 4 hours of electrician time.
 Installations requiring a panel upgrade, long wire runs, or trenching to a detached garage take 4 to 8 hours or may require two visits.
 The permit and inspection process adds 1 to 2 weeks to the overall timeline.
+The total elapsed time from hiring an electrician to a permitted, inspected, working installation is typically 2 to 4 weeks.

 Almost always yes.
 Most jurisdictions require an electrical permit for any new 240V circuit installation.
-Your electrician typically handles the permit application and schedules the inspection.
-Permit costs range from $50 to $300.
+Your electrician typically handles the permit application and schedules the inspection, with costs ranging from $50 to $300.
+Installing without a permit creates liability at resale, may void homeowner's insurance for charger-related incidents, and can result in the installation being required to be brought up to code retroactively at your expense.

 Will a Level 2 charger increase my electric bill?

 Yes, but significantly less than you would spend on gasoline.
-Charging an average EV driving 13,500 miles/year adds approximately $50 to $70 per month to your electric bill at average rates.
-Compare this to $150 to $200 per month in gasoline for a comparable gas vehicle.
-Scheduling charging during off-peak hours can reduce the cost by 30% to 50%.
+Charging an average EV driving 13,500 miles per year adds approximately $50 to $70 per month at the national average rate of $0.16 per kWh, compared to $150 to $200 per month in gasoline for a comparable gas vehicle.
+Scheduling charging during off-peak hours (typically 9 PM to 6 AM) reduces the cost by 30 to 50 percent on time-of-use rate plans, bringing monthly charging costs down to $25 to $50 for most households.

 Should I get a 32-amp or 48-amp charger?

 Buy a 48-amp charger if your panel and budget allow it.
-The price difference is typically only $50 to $150, but the 48-amp charger delivers 25% to 50% faster charging.
-Even if your current EV cannot accept 48 amps, your next vehicle likely will.
-The electrical circuit for a 48-amp charger costs slightly more (heavier wire gauge, larger breaker), but it future-proofs your installation.
+The price difference between a 32-amp and 48-amp charger is typically only $50 to $150, but the 48-amp unit delivers 25 to 50 percent faster charging.
+Even if your current EV cannot accept the full 48 amps, most new EVs from 2025 onward support 48-amp Level 2 charging.
+The 48-amp circuit requires heavier wire and a 60-amp breaker, adding $50 to $200 to the electrical cost — a modest premium for long-term future-proofing.

 Can two EVs share one charger?